 The comparator and control circuit compares an analog input voltage with the comparison voltage and stores its result into the A/D conversion register.
-When A/D conversion is completed, the control circuit sets the A/D conversion completion bit and the A/D interrupt request bit to "1".
-Because the comparator is constructed linked to a capacitor, set f(XIN) in order that the A/D conversion clock is 250 kHz or over during A/D conversion.
+When A/D conversion is completed, the control circuit sets the AD conversion completion bit and the AD interrupt request bit to "1".
+Because the comparator is constructed linked to a capacitor, set f(XIN) to 500 kHz or more during A/D conversion.